zanawar/azure-pipelines-tasks-terraform/README.md

 See readme for each of the tasks for development setup for each.

 ## Release Notes

+### 0.4.1

+#### Fix VSIX Validation Error

+Fixed validation error reported during marketplace upload documented with issue #35.

+### 0.4.0

+#### Automated azurerm backend creation

+#19 Create/Ensure AzureRM Backend Storage Account

+The task supports automatically creating the resource group, storage account, and container for remote azurerm backend.
+To enable this, select the task for the terraform init command.
+Check the checkbox labled "Create Backend (If not exists)" underneath the backend type drop down.
+Once selected, the resource group location and storage account sku can be provided.
+The defaults are 'eastus' and 'Standard_RAGRS' respectively.
+The task will utilize AzureCLI to create the resource group, storage account, and container as specified in the backend configuration.

+### 0.3.4

+#### Doc Updates

+- #22 Updated the overview docs to include references to destroy command support
+- #32 Updated the default version of the installer to be the latest version of terraform

+### 0.3.3

+#### Destroy Command Support

+- Added support for terraform destroy command #22 and PR #31
+- Updated readme and sample env #23 and PR #24

 ### 0.3.1

 #### Bug Fixes